 The FirstHome program provides affordable mortgage financing to qualified home buyers.
 Mortgage loans are provided to borrowers through more than 400 participating lender locations across the state.
-In FY21, the lowa Finance Authority purchased 1,919 FirstHome loans totaling nearly \$232 million.
-Nearly 80% of all IFA homebuyers used the FirstHome program in FY21.
+In FY23, the Iowa Finance Authority purchased 1,950 FirstHome loans totaling \$283 million.
+More than 84% of all IFA homebuyers used the FirstHome program in FY23.